Terms and conditions

 2) Entries are open to all poets writing in the English language anywhere in the world.

-3) Five copies of each book submitted must be sent to – The Laurel Prize, 39 Mosedale, Moreton in Marsh, Gloucestershire, GL56 0HP, United Kingdom.
+3) Four copies of each book submitted must be sent to – The Laurel Prize, 39 Mosedale, Moreton in Marsh, Gloucestershire, GL56 0HP, United Kingdom and a digital copy to [email protected]

 4) All entries must have been published in English within the dates specified above.
 Translations from other languages are not eligible.

 5) Entries from individual poets of their own work will not be accepted.
-This includes self-published collections.
+This includes self-published collections, or collections that the poet has paid to have published.

 6) Publishers may enter up to four separate collections of poetry.

-7) Collections may be submitted in bound proof form if the final book is not available before the submission deadline.
+7) Collections may be submitted in bound proof form if the final book is not available before the submission deadline, along with a digital copy of the manuscript

 8) Pamphlets are not eligible for the Laurel Prize.
 All collections should be more than 40 pages.